 - Asset Management Policy

 - Asset Management Strategy

 - Long Term Financial Plan

-- 2021-2025 Council Plan
+- 2021-2025 Council Plan (and any subsequent Council plan adopted).

 The infrastructure assets covered by this AM Plan include roads, footpaths, kerbing, drainage, land improvements, bridges, culverts, fixed assets and buildings.
-For a detailed summary of the assets covered in this AM Plan refer to Table in Section 5.
+For a detailed summary of the assets covered in this AM Plan refer to table in section 5.

-The infrastructure assets included in this plan have a total replacement value of \$302,107,155 as current during the 2021/2022 financial year.
+The infrastructure assets included in this plan have a total replacement value of \$349,060,224 as of May 2025.

-Key stakeholders in the preparation and implementation of this AM Plan are shown in Table 2.1.
+Key stakeholders in the preparation and implementation of this AM Plan are shown in table 2.1.